-One way to measure quality in primary care is to look at the care that a doctor gives to each patient, and to compare it with a set of national standards.
-The standards—called clinical quality measures—tell us what high-quality health care should look like in a doctors' office.
-Comparing doctors to these standards shows us how consistently they deliver care to patients.
+One way to measure quality in primary care is to look at the care that a clinician gives to each patient, and to compare it with a set of national standards.
+The standards—called clinical quality measures—tell us what high-quality health care should look like in a clinician's office.
+Comparing clinicians to these standards shows us how consistently they deliver care to patients.

-When you search for doctors' offices on this website, you can compare how well each office performed on 7 clinical quality measures for adult primary care, and 5 for pediatric primary care.
+When you search for clinician offices on this website, you can compare how well each office performed on 7 clinical quality measures for adult primary care, and 8 for pediatric primary care.

-Having this information can help you make a more informed choice when choosing a doctors’ office.
+Having this information can help you make a more informed choice when choosing a clinician's office.
 You also can use it to improve the quality of your own health care.
-Doctors also use this information to know how they can make the care they give even better.
+Clinicians also use this information to know how they can make the care they give even better.

 What is the Clinical Quality Report?

 The Clinical Quality Report has information about the quality of health care given to patients in Massachusetts.
-This includes preventive care services (such as cancer screenings or children's well visits) and chronic disease care (such as asthma or diabetes care).
-Healthcare Compass has results on clinical quality care for over 500 doctors' offices in Massachusetts.
-This report comes from care that was given to patients in 2020.
+This includes preventive care services (such as cancer screenings or children's well visits) and chronic disease care (such as asthma care).
+Healthcare Compass has results on clinical quality care for 572 clinician offices in Massachusetts.
+This report comes from care that was given to patients in 2024.
 The patients included in this report have commercial insurance.
 This report does not include information for patients covered by Medicare or Medicaid.

 How did MHQP select clinical quality measures to report?